113ll3/Ibmclouddocscli/reference/ibmcloud/cli_virtual_server.md

 <strong>Command options</strong>:
 <dl>
 <dt>--wait</dt>
-<dd>Wait until the virtual server is finished provisioning for up to X seconds before returning.</dd>
+<dd>Wait until the virtual server is finished provisioning for up to X seconds.</dd>
 </dl>

 **Examples**:
 ```
 ibmcloud sl vs ready 12345678 --wait 30
 ```
+{: codeblock}

-This command checks virtual server instance with ID `12345678` status to see if it is ready for use continuously and waits up to 30 seconds.
+This command checks virtual server instance with ID `12345678` status to see whether it is ready for use continuously and waits up to 30 seconds.

 ## ibmcloud sl vs reboot
 {: #sl_vs_reboot}